 Taking pressure off the healthcare system

 According to the Grattan Institute report, there simply aren’t enough palliative care services in the community to cope with patient demand.
 This means people often end up dying in places that aren’t suited to providing palliative care.
-We want our members to receive the best care possible from palliative care specialists and we can do this by bringing these specialists into their homes.
+We want our members to have choice over where they receive end-of-life care, and we can do this by bringing palliative care specialists into their homes.

 A view to expansion

-This is just one in a suite of Medibank at Home trial programs, aimed towards giving members more choice when it comes to where they receive care.
+This is just one in a suite of Medibank at Home trial programs, aimed towards giving eligible members more choice when it comes to where they receive care, where clinically appropriate.

 While this is only in trial at the moment, we’re hoping that early encouraging results will lead to a national roll-out, providing more Medibank members with the choice to receive care where they most want it.